trustedanalytics/atk/doc/source/ad_inst_ta1.rst

 ====================

-The server configuration is semi-automated via the use of a Python script '/etc/trustedanalytics/rest-server/config.py'.
+The server configuration is semi-automated via the use of a Python script '/etc/trustedanalytics/rest-server/config'.
+It will query Cloudera Manager and write out two files: 'atk.conf' containing general |PACKAGE| and Cloudera configuration parameters and 'db.conf' containing parameters related to the PostgreSQL installation.

-It will query Cloudera Manager for the necessary configuration values and create a new 'application.conf' file based on the 'application.conf.tpl' file.
+create a new 'application.conf' file based on the 'application.conf.tpl' file.
 The script will also fully configure the local PostgreSQL installation to work with the |PACKAGE| server.